Skip to Content

 If there is question over who a child's biological father is, or if a man does not believe that he is a child's father, then the mother or the presumed father may petition the court to establish paternity by seeking an "order of filiation."

-Information for Fathers Seeking Parental Rights
+Guidance for Fathers Seeking to Establish Parental Rights

 A father could be interested in participating in a child's life, even if the relationship with the mother has ended, or was of a short duration.
 Establishing paternity allows the biological father to gain parental rights, as well as have his name placed upon the child's birth certificate, and to seek court ordered custody or visitation, as well as to have his voice heard should the mother want to put the child up for adoption.